salilkanade/NYCTaxiWebApp/README.md

 }
 ```

 5. The final step now is to save your update `index.html` file.
-Once that has been completed, head over to your storage account in the Azure online portal.
 Your [index.html](https://github.com/salilkanade/NYCTaxiWebApp/blob/master/NYCTaxi/index.html) code should look similar to the page hyperlinked.
+6. Once that has been completed, head over to your storage account in the Azure online portal.

 - Click on **Static Website** on the side tab, and click **Enable**.
 - Type in `index.html` into the **Index document name**